-Shenandoah River, South Fork Professional Review and Guide
+Shenandoah River, South Fork Professional Guide

 "Next to the James, no other river in Virginia is dearer to the smallmouth angler’s heart than the Shenandoah.
 Valley residents have long believed that the river’s name means “daughter of the stars”—and the romantic moniker is certainly fitting, even if this water has seen more than its share of floods, droughts, bloody Civil War battles, and, more recently, a major fish kill in 2005, similar to that on the North Fork in 2004, and the mainstream Shenandoah in December 2006.
 Jointly studying the fish kill are the Virginia Department of Game and Inland Fisheries and the Department of Environmental Quality.